 (a) Deliver to the judgment debtor a copy of the earnings withholding order and the notice to employee of earnings withholding order within ten days from the date of service.
 If the judgment debtor is no longer employed by the employer and the employer does not owe him any earnings, the employer is not required to make such delivery.
+The employer is not subject to any civil liability for failure to comply with this subdivision.
+Nothing in this subdivision limits the power of a court to hold the employer in contempt of court for failure to comply with this subdivision.

 (b) Complete the employer's return on the form provided by the levging officer and mail it by first-class mail, postage prepaid, to the levging officer within 15 days from the date of service.
-If the earnings withholding order is ineffective, the employer shall state in his employer's return that he is not complying with the order for this reason and shall return the order to the levging officer with the employer's return. -4/-

-Comment.
-Section 723,104 requires the employer to deliver to the employee a copy of the order and a nonce advising the employee of his rights.
-See Section 723.155 (employer not subject to civil liability).
+If the earnings withholding order is ineffective, the employer shall state in his employer's return that he is not complying with the order for this reason and shall return the order to the levging officer with the employer's return.
+Commont.
+Section 723.104 requires the employer to deliver to the employee a copy of the order and a notice advising the employee of his rights.

-Section 723.104 also requires the employer to fill out and mail an employer's return to the leving officer who serves an earnings withholding order.
+Section 723.104 also requires the employer to fill out and mail an employer's return to the \log{100} officer who serves an earnings withholding order.
 Such a return must be made even though the order is not given effect.
 See Comment to Section 723.023.
 If the order is not given effect, the employer must indicate the reason and return the order.
 For the form of the return, see Section 723.126.